How long have you been an agent?

 Social media is also a place to provide value and share information that depicts you as an expert.
 One easy task would be to post a list of FAQs with the answers.
 You can connect a PDF to a form requesting visitors’ contact information and then add them to your database as leads you can continue to drip on.

-If you get a chance to host an open house for a busy agent or broker who would prefer to spend their Saturdays watching college football rather than showing a house, then do it.
+If you get a chance to host an open house for a busy agent or broker who would prefer to spend their Saturdays watching college football rather than showing a house, do it.
 Each time you do, you’ll get another shot at making a great first impression with buyers who haven’t selected an agent yet and curiosity seekers who one day will need an agent.

 First impressions—those snap judgments—exert a powerful influence on how people perceive and respond to you.
 At an open house, you have control over how you dress, how you greet visitors, the appeal of your table and collateral, and your willingness to be helpful.
 Start on the right foot, and download our free open house kit.
 Use it to appear like a seasoned professional who has hosted dozens upon dozens of open houses.